jahaltom/COVID-19-Quantification/README.md

 ## Prepareing the reference data.
-* Prepare data: This will create a fasta file of the Human and SARs transcriptome, and includes Human genome as decoy for salmon.
-Will use Human genome to make decoys.txt file for salmon.(For this analysis it also included our Human EB gene trancritpome as well as viral decoys and spike-ins).
+* Prepare data: Builds a salmon index using the Human transcriptome(GencodeV36), Sars-Cov-2 transcriptome (ASM985889v3), and Human EB gene transcripts.
+The Human Genome along with viral decoysand spike-insfrom the Genomic Data Commons were also used with Salmon.

 ## Parameters